 ...

-A picture where a woman has leaked in her pants showcasing spina bifida's effects on bladder and bowel dysfunction
+spina bifida's effect on bladder and bowel dysfunction

 Effects on Bladder and Bowel Dysfunction

-Spina bifida has a waterfall effect on a person’t body and causes many dysfunctions.
-In this article, we will discuss effects on bladder and bowel dysfunction.
+Spina Bifida has a waterfall effect on a person’s body and causes many dysfunctions.
+In this article, we will discuss the effects on bladder and bowel dysfunction.

 What is Spina Bifida?